Engagement with traditional fishers

 - Work with Aboriginal peoples and Torres Strait Islanders to engage them in fisheries management.

-- Develop a traditional fishing policy to clarify the arrangements and develop an Indigenous commercial fishing policy to support Indigenous economic development in a way that also supports sustainable fishing (consultation is currently open on a draft Aboriginal and Torres Strait Islander commercial fishing development policy – closing date extended until 29 November 2019).
+- Develop a traditional fishing policy to clarify the arrangements and develop an Indigenous commercial fishing policy to support Indigenous economic development in a way that also supports sustainable fishing (consultation on a draft Aboriginal and Torres Strait Islander commercial fishing development policy has now closed – a summary will be available soon).

 To support these actions, cultural liaison officer roles have been created within the Queensland Boating and Fisheries Patrol (QBFP).
 These roles aim to facilitate relationships between Indigenous communities, Indigenous land and sea rangers, and QBFP officers.